VVNX13/Portofolio_data/README.md

 Loan Approval Prediction — Data Mining

 A final project for my Data Mining course.
-My team and I built a model to predict whether a loan application would be approved or rejected, based on features like income, credit score, and debt-to-income ratio.
+My team and I built a model to predict whether a loan application would be approved or rejected, based on features like income, credit score, and debt to income ratio.

 The process covered the full pipeline — from data exploration and cleaning, to modeling with Logistic Regression and Random Forest, to clustering borrower risk profiles.
 The results were wrapped up in a simple interactive dashboard using Streamlit.